athertahir/aws/Episode_5/05_Building a Media Sharing Website - Part 1_ Media Upload.md

 29. Click Review and Launch

-You may see a warning on this screen that “Your security group … is open to the world.”
+You may see a warning on this screen that "Your security group … is open to the world."
 This is a result of not restricting SSH access to your instance, as described above.
 For the purposes of this lab only, you may ignore this warning.